Comparing Agents

 Reading the results

-The results page opens with an insights row at the top showing the overall pass rate, number of blocker failures, number of warnings, and how many tests have completed so far.
+The results page opens with an insights row at the top showing the average score, how many tests have passed, and the number of blocker failures and warnings.
 Below that, each group is rendered as its own matrix of scenarios and personalities.

 - Green pass rates (90% or above) indicate the group is ready to ship.